Skip to content

 Recovery

-Recovery mirrors that of a standard mastopexy with the added consideration of implant settling.
+Recovery after augmentation with lift is similar to breast lift recovery, with the added process of the implants settling.
 A surgical bra is worn continuously for the first three to four weeks.
-Swelling and bruising are most pronounced in the first week and resolve substantially by three weeks.
-Most patients get back to desk work within ten to fourteen days.
-Strenuous activity, lifting, and overhead movements are restricted for six weeks.
-Implants settle into their final position over three to six months.
+Swelling and bruising are usually most noticeable during the first week and improve significantly by about three weeks.
+Many patients return to desk work within ten to fourteen days.
+Lifting, strenuous exercise, and overhead arm movements are limited for about six weeks.
+Implants continue to soften and settle into position over three to six months.

 Acute Recovery